ebmdatalab/2018-UK-US-Brand-Analysis/README.md

 Top_50.xlsx - this file contains the top 50 drugs/products included in the analysis along with cost comparisons and projections

+Top_50_with_SSR.xlsx - this file contains calculations from the SSR/FSS sensitivity analysis

 A prototype analysis (2017 data) is available here: https://github.com/ebmdatalab/UK_US_Price_Comparison